salylgw/gammath_spot/index.md

 # HOWTO install

-If you are not familiar with python then you can use prebuilt docker image described in section "HOWTO get prebuilt docker image" below.
+If you are not familiar with python then you can use prebuilt docker image.
+Please see the the instruction videos [here](https://youtube.com/playlist?list=PLck0jfgap9AT3Qd1mcNgr5KguIXrW9BD4).

 `pip install gammath-spot`